Research Assistant Professor

 .

 These disorders have strong heritable causes but are characterized as pathologies of the mind.
 Traditional research methods struggle to study the biological mechanisms behind subjective clinical measures.
-Our research uses electrical profiles of brain networks to objectively classify perception and cognitive processes.
-We combine computational models with observations to analyze neuropathological dynamics in humans and mice.
-Our recent work has established single-cell resolution circuit pathologies in ASD mouse models across multiple brain regions.
+Our research uses neurological profiles such as electrical measurements of brain networks to objectively classify perception and cognitive processes underlying neuropathologies.
+We combine computational models with observations to analyze pathological dynamics in humans and mice.
+Our recent work has detailed dendritic signal dynamics during visual perception and prior-dependent decision-making processes and established single-cell resolution circuit pathologies in ASD mouse models across the brain.

 .

-We bridge understanding from genetics, molecular pathways, cellular, metabolic, and immunologic factors with clinical observations using this cross-species approach.
-By combining high-density biological measurements, causal manipulation, and computational modeling, we aim to develop targeted neuropsychiatric diagnostics and treatments.
+To bridge understanding from genetics, molecular pathways, cellular, metabolic, and immunologic factors with clinical observations using multimodal and cross-species approaches we will combine high-density biological measurements, causal manipulation, and computational modeling in our research approach.
+Overall we aim to develop clinically oriented neuropsychiatric understanding that would aid the development of diagnostics and treatments.

 .